LauraMartel/Graph_Theory/README.md

 # Data analysis
-- The project: Graph_Theory with the help of A.I.
+- The project: Graph_Theory with the help of chatGPT.
 - Description folder Graph Theory: I used chatGPT to calculates the distance between European cities, plots the graph of the distance between different European cities, and customize the appearance of the graph. - There are two